ccew-unibw/synthetic-replication-games/README.md

 > Hainmueller, J., & Hopkins, D. J. (2014).
 The Hidden American Immigration Consensus: A Conjoint Analysis of Attitudes toward Immigrants.
 American Journal of Political Science, 59(3), 529–548. https://doi.org/10.1111/ajps.12138

 Find the original publication alongside replication data in `/material`.
+A description of the experimental setup can be found in `experiments/EXPERIMENTS.md`.

 ## Requirements